toshok/echojs/README.md

 Building EchoJS
 ---------------

-Right now things only build on OSX.
+Things only build reliably on OSX.
 I have easy access to other platforms, I just haven't had the time/motivation to do it given OSX is what I have in front of me every hour of every day, and ios development is my biggest goal.
 Patches welcome!

 You'll need a couple of external dependencies to get things running: